Chovin/Dumb-Cogs/CONTRIBUTING.md

             "msg": ["Get ready to defend your server!", "Example second message"], // a list of messages to choose
                 // from to display when the monster enters this state.
                 // Note that the messages are double quoted and comma separated.
 This field is required
+                // this field can be left as an empty list: []
+                // in which case nothing will be shown in the description

             "sprite": "arriving.gif", // optional name of the file that should be displayed
                 // when the monster enters this state.
 If sprite is not included then